Azure-Samples/communication-services-dotnet-quickstarts/DurableIdentitiesBYODI/README.md

 - azure-communication-services
 ---

-# Durable Identities with Bring your own durable identity (BYODI)
+# Bring your own durable identity (BYODI) with Azure Communication Services

-This sample demonstrates how to use Azure Communication Services (ACS) to create and manage durable identities using the Bring your own durable identity (BYODI) feature in .NET.
+This sample demonstrates how to use Bring your own durable identity (BYODI) with Azure Communication Services (ACS) feature in .NET.

 For full instructions on Azure Communication Services identity management, look at [Quickstart: Create and manage access tokens](https://docs.microsoft.com/azure/communication-services/quickstarts/access-tokens?pivots=programming-language-csharp)